divoxx/goproj/README.md

 Automatially manage Go(lang) project workspaces by looking for a `.goproj` file up in the tree and setting `GOPATH` to it's location.

+A very complicated project composed of 29 lines of code :-)

 Introduction
 ------------